 We will remove graffiti if:

-- it’s on property owned by the council
+- the property is owned by the council

 Graffiti on private property

-Southwark Council offers a free graffiti removal service to private residents and businesses, for graffiti facing the highway and not situated higher than 2.5 metres from ground level on the building.
-There may be occasions when the only means of dealing with the graffiti is to paint over it, in such circumstances we will endeavour to match the paint colour as closely as possible but we cannot guarantee a complete match.
+There may be occasions when the only means of dealing with graffiti is to paint over it.
+In such circumstances, we will endeavour to match the paint colour as closely as possible but we cannot guarantee a complete match.

-If you’d like us to remove graffiti from your property, please contact us using the details at the bottom of this page.
+For graffiti that is not deemed offensive and you would like us to remove it, Please contact us for a quote using the details at the bottom of this page.
 We can only remove graffiti from private property if it faces the public highway and we have written permission from the property owner.